Hamboards Review: Are They Truly Surfskates?

 Why I Don’t Categorize Hamboards as Surfskates

-After testing more than 70 different surfskates with over 30 different surfskate truck systems, I’ve boiled them down to what I feel are the top 10 surfskate trucks, listed here in alphabetical order:
+I’ve tested more than 85 different surfskates with 43 different surfskate truck systems.
+I’ve boiled them down to what I feel are the best surfskates, listed here in alphabetical order:

 In contrast, most Hamboards models use the same trucks on front and rear.